Extension Security - Best Practices for Deployment

 Use a combination of settings You might have some users who need and should have unrestricted access to all extensions, and others for whom access to Sandboxed extensions is sufficient, and then finally a set of users who need no access to extensions at all.
 Because the extension options are set per desktop, you can configure your deployment for specific users and their use cases.

 Web authoring - If Tableau Server or Tableau Cloud are available for your users, they can use web authoring to access extensions.
 In web authoring, the server or site settings for extensions apply.
 In this scenario, the server and site administrators can determine which extensions to allow users access to.
-Administrators can use the server and site settings to restrict access to Sandboxed extensions only, or to restrict access to Sandboxed extensions and the Network-enabled extensions that have been added to a safe list.
+This is managed based on server and site extension settings, which include Tableau Trusted extension options and the extension safe list for explicit Network-enabled extensions.

 Recommendations for Tableau Server and Tableau Cloud